 1. Redirecting 2% of any income tax paid in Romania to the FINkers United association (applicable if you are not tax exempt).
 To do this, please fill in the form below and send it to ANAF, using this IBAN: RO34INGB0000999904411859.
-The money are used for promotion of FINkers United, to drive more adoption and speed up releases of new features.
+The money is used for promotion of FINkers United, to drive more adoption and speed up releases of new features.

 2. Spreading the word – include a link to fintp.org on your website or simply say something nice about it on social media.

 3. Giving a testimonial – what you like about FinTP or FINkers United, how it helped you achieve something.

 When taking decisions, it is important to make each member’s opinion count.
 This is how you can actually become part of the decision making process and decide upon the community’s future.

 Every community member is expected to share his/her opinion by casting votes.
 However, only the meritorious members will have a binding vote for the purpose of decision making (project maintainers, committers, Steering Committee members).
 This does not mean that you cannot make a difference, even if you are none of the above mentioned meritorious members, as a well justified vote may get supported by a binding vote.